adem-wg/adem-spec/draft-adem-wg-adem-core.md

 A party MAY have multiple root public keys.

 Any root public key MUST be encoded as JWK as per {{!RFC7517}} and {{!RFC7518}}.
-Root public keys MUST include the "kid" parameter and this parameter MUST be computed by the hashing algorithm as specified in {{jwk-hashing}}.
+Root public keys MUST include the `kid` parameter and this parameter MUST be computed by the hashing algorithm as specified in {{jwk-hashing}}.

 A PP's OI MUST point to an HTTPS enabled website.
 The certificate authenticating that website MUST be valid for the OI and all the following subdomains (`<OI>` is understood to be a placeholder for the party's OI):